abacusmodeling/abacus-develop/docs/advanced/md.md

 If DP model is selected, the filename of DP model is specified by keyword `pot_file`.

 [Examples](https://github.com/deepmodeling/abacus-develop/tree/develop/examples/md/lcao_gammaonly_Sn64) of MD simulations are also provided.
-There are six INPUT files corresponding to six different MD evolution methods in the directory.
+There are eight INPUT files corresponding to eight different MD evolution methods in the directory.
 For examlpe, `INPUT_0` shows how to employ the NVE simulation.

 To run any of the fix cases, users may enter the directory, copy the corresponding input file to `INPUT`, and run ABACUS.